andresaco/cv/README.md

 ### 2017: Scrum Fundamentals by Scrummanager.net

 Basics of Agile software management methodologies on a 2-day session presented by Javier Garzás, one of the most enthusiastic voices about Agile methodologies in Spain

-### 2021: The Power MBA

-Online learning that focuses on the fundamentals of product design, strategy and management capabilities.

 ## Interests